Oral Surgery Postoperative Instructions

 - If you are diabetic, maintain your normal eating habits as much as possible and follow instructions from your physician regarding your insulin schedule.

-If you feel sharp edges in the surgical areas with your tongue, it is probably the bony walls which originally supported the teeth.
+If you feel sharp edges in the surgical areas with your tongue, it is probably the bony walls that originally supported the teeth.
 Occasionally small slivers of bone may work themselves out during the first week or two after surgery.
 If necessary, it will be removed at your follow-up visit.

 Keeping your mouth clean after surgery is essential but no rinsing of any kind should be performed until the day following surgery.
 Begin your normal oral hygiene routine as soon as possible after surgery.
-After 24 hours of surgery, you may rinse your mouth with a warm salt water.
+After 24 hours of surgery, you may rinse your mouth with warm saltwater.
 Repeat as often as you like, but at least 2-3 times daily for the next five days.
 Please make every effort to clean your teeth within the bounds of comfort.

 If you were given an irrigating syringe, start using it the third day after surgery to keep sockets clean.
 Fill it with warm salt water and irrigate any open sockets gently, especially after eating.

-If a dry socket occurs (loss of blood clot from socket, usually on the 3rd to 5th day), there is a noticeable, distinct, persistent throbbing pain in the jaw, often radiating toward the ear and forward along the jaw to cause other teeth to ache.
-If you not see steady improvement during the first few days after surgery, don’t suffer needlessly.
+If a dry socket occurs (loss of blood clot from the socket, usually on the 3rd to 5th day), there is a noticeable, distinct, persistent throbbing pain in the jaw, often radiating toward the ear and forward along the jaw to cause other teeth to ache.
+If you do not see steady improvement during the first few days after surgery, don’t suffer needlessly.
 Call the office and report symptoms so you can be seen as soon as possible.

 If you have been placed on antibiotics, take the medication as directed.
 Antibiotics will be given to help prevent infection.
 Discontinue antibiotic use in the event of a rash or any other unfavorable reaction and contact our office immediately.
 Call the office if you have any questions.